 - Gum problems and increased bleeding

-- Burning tongue, burning roof of the mouth, bad taste in mouth, change in breath odour
+- Burning tongue, burning roof of the mouth, bad taste in the mouth, change in breath odour

 - Osteoporosis (after several years )